Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: Motivating Example

-In the theorem $\tau$, the first part $f$ specifies the entry function of the transaction that the theorem pertains to.
+In theorem $\tau$, the first part $f$ specifies the entry function of the transaction that the theorem pertains to.
 For readability of this paper, we use the name \texttt{multiVulnToken::transferProxy}, but in reality, the contract is identified by its address, and the function is identified by a 4-byte hexical value called ``function selector'' \cite{soliditydoc}.
-The second part is the hypothesis $\varphi(v,s)$.
+The second part is the guard $\varphi(s,f.p)$.
 The third part is the path hash, which is a \texttt{Keccak-256} hash identifying an EVM code trace. \autoref{subsec:Geth-checking} will describe how it is computed in our current prototype.
-In summary, the general form of a theorem is $\tau := (f, \varphi(v,s), ph)$, which means: for every transaction invoked by calling $f$ when $\varphi$ is satisfied, if it is completed (\ie, not reverted by EVM) and its path hash equals $ph$, then all the assertions along the code path are guaranteed to hold.
+In summary, the general form of a theorem is $\tau := (f, \varphi(s,f.p), ph)$, which means: for every transaction invoked by calling $f$ when $\varphi$ is satisfied, if it is completed (\ie, not reverted by EVM) and its path hash equals $ph$, then all the assertions along the code path are guaranteed to hold.
 Obviously, this theorem is not applicable to the transaction in Attack 1 because it violates \texttt{(0} $\leq$ \texttt{\_value < $\texttt{2}^\texttt{255}$)} $\land$ \texttt{(0} $\leq$ \texttt{\_fee < $\texttt{2}^\texttt{255}$)}.

-The generality of the theorem can be understood from three aspects.
-First, the hypothesis not only specifies the conditions for the three variables, but also implicitly states that nothing else matters, such as other parameters in the call or other storage variables.
+\textit{The generality of the theorem} can be understood in three ways.
+First, the guard not only constrains the referenced variables, but also implicitly states that nothing else matters, such as other parameters in the call or other storage variables.
 For example, addresses \texttt{msg.sender}, \texttt{\_from} and \texttt{\_to} can be arbitrarily aliased to each other, and the assertions will still hold.
-The theorem is thus a powerful statement.
-Second, the generality is far enough for any instance of the token contract in reality, as it is hard to imagine why a cryptocurrency needs a $2^{255}$ total supply (equivalent to $7*10^{66}$ per person in the world).
-Unlike static code verifiers, which hinge on the ability to expose unexpected boundary conditions, TCT enables programmers to focus on conditions only within the boundary of their intentions.
-Third, we will explain that TCT utilizes generality of the hypotheses to reuse theorems.
-It is crucial for TCT’s near-zero runtime overhead.
+Second, the guard is a fairly general (\ie, weak) precondition to ensure the safety property, but it is much simpler than the \textit{weakest precondition} (WP).
+For example, the WP will have to cover the situation $\texttt{(2}^\texttt{255}$ $\leq$ \texttt{totalSupply < $\texttt{2}^\texttt{256}$)}, which is very complicated for integer-overflow reasoning.
+However, this is really unnecessary because it is hard to imagine why a cryptocurrency needs a total supply greater than $2^{255}$ (equivalent to $7*10^{66}$ per person in the world).
+Unlike a static verifier, {\em TCT only requires programmers to focus on conditions within the boundary of their intentions}.
+Third, we will explain that TCT utilizes guards to reuse theorems, which is crucial for TCT’s near-zero runtime overhead.